-I decided to borrow this tag from Prats given that I am a bibliophile and that I have been missing in action from blogosphere for a while.
+I decided to borrow this tag from Prats given that I am a bibliophile and that I have been missing in action from the blogosphere for a while.
 So here goes…

 Favourite childhood book?
 Malory Towers series.
 And St. Clare’s series.
 By Enid Blyton.